TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 ### Why not constructors?

 We have discussed object constructors in the previous lesson.
 However, they are simply one of the many ways to organize your code.
-While they are fairly common in the code seen about the internet and a fundamental building block of the JavaScript language, they have their flaws.
+While they are fairly common and a fundamental building block of the JavaScript language, they have their flaws.

 ### Lesson overview